uoftcprg/pokerkit/docs/source/index.rst

 ============  ================  ===================
   Framework    Total Time (s)    Speed (# hands/s)
 ------------  ----------------  -------------------
- PokerTools         ~60               ~43000
+ PokerTools         ~100              ~26000
    treys            ~30               ~87000
 ============  ================  ===================

-As seen, treys is about 2 times faster than PokerTools.
+As seen, treys is multiple times faster than PokerTools.
 However, PokerTools offer a number of advantages over treys.

 - Treys represent card as ints, but PokerTools represent them as an instance of Card type (more intuitive)
-- PokerTools have more types of evaluators (incl. short-deck)
+- PokerTools have more types of evaluators (incl.
+Omaha, Short-Deck, etc.)
 - PokerTools offer range interpretation
 - PokerTools is completely typed